hgoelzer-ismip6/aSMB-remapping/aSMB_remap/README.md

 # Reconstruct DSMB using lookup table

-# Workflow
+`reconstruct_aSMB.m`

 ### Use time dependent lookup table to reconstruct aSMB and dSMBdz at model surface

-`matlab`

-`reconstruct_aSMB.m`

 `trans_reconstruct_aSMB.m`